FlumpStudios/QuiCache/README.md

 </li>
 </ul>
 <p>OK, that should be all the setup out of the way, you should now be ready to add caching to your project.</p>
-<p><small><strong>*</strong>Double cache will check the memory cache first, if there's nothing there it will check the distributed cache if there's data in the distributed cache but not the memory cache, the memory cache is updated with the distributed cache data.
+<p><small><strong>*</strong>Double cache will check the memory cache first, if there's nothing in the cahce, it will check the distributed cache.
+If there's data in the distributed cache but not the memory cache, the memory cache is updated with the distributed cache data.
 This maximises caching speed but comes at the cost of having fewer options when caching data. </small></p>
 <h2>Application</h2>
 <h4>Basic usage</h4>
 <p>Now you're all setup, this bit should be easy.
 Basically, you need to check if there's any data in the cache based on your cache key, if there isn't, then you need to get the data from you data source and update the cache with the new data.
 So how do we do this?
 Here's a basic example.</p>

 <pre>
-private readonly ICachingManager _cachingController;
+//Inject the caching controller into your class private readonly ICachingManager _cachingController;
 public YourConstructor(ICachingManager cachingController)
 {